heisters/motion-transfer/README.md

   divisible by 32 but preserves a given aspect ratio, you can run `resize_divisible_by.py`
-* `labels` is the number of labels in your training data, and depends on whether you are labelling with OpenPose or DensePose, labelling faces, and/or including multiple distinct people/label spaces in your data. **If you are building an unlabelled model (straight RGB values), this should be set to 0.** Otherwise, the values are:
+* `labels` is the number of labels in your training data, and depends on whether you are labelling labelling faces, and/or including multiple distinct people/label spaces in your data. **If you are building an unlabelled model (straight RGB values), this should be set to 0.** Otherwise, the values are:

   * OpenPose: 26 (25 labels + 1 for "nothing")
-  * DensePose: 27
   * Faces: add 8